XAlienAssassin/MacOS_Scripts/Study_Guide_Apple_Cert.md

 - **Study Focus**: Learn where passkeys are stored and how to manage them.
 - **Key Question**: Where are passkeys stored, and how can you delete one?
   - **Answer**: Passkeys are stored in iCloud Keychain.
 To delete one, go to Settings > Passwords, select the website, and then delete the passkey.

+### 18. System Integrity Protection (SIP)

+- **Study Focus**: Understand the concept of System Integrity Protection (SIP) in macOS, its purpose, and its impact on system security.
+- **Key Question**: What is System Integrity Protection (SIP) on macOS?
+  - **Answer**: System Integrity Protection (SIP) is a security feature designed to protect the system files, directories, and processes at the root level from being modified or tampered with by unauthorized sources.
+SIP restricts the power of the root user by preventing changes to protected parts of the macOS, even when an administrator executes these commands.
+This helps safeguard the system against malware and other security vulnerabilities by limiting access to critical system components.
+It can be disabled.

 This guide covers the baseline topics and questions for studying for the Apple Device Certification.
 Dive deep into each area, using Apple's official documentation and resources for the most accurate and up-to-date information.